Ferragone/Ferragone/README.md

 🎓 I'm a student at a technical university in Kharkiv.

-💼 I work as a webflow developer.
+💼 I work as a webflow developer at Technomatix.

 📚 Continuously learning and exploring new things to broaden my skills and ability.